vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week3/part3/readme.md

 }
 ```

-Rendering :Graphviz dot engine to process the .dot file.
+Rendering : Graphviz dot engine to process the .dot file.

 -Tpng specifies the output format should be a PNG image.The output is directed to the final PNG image file (hold_critical_path.png).